fuentesigma/pygen/README.md

 ## Requirements

-Ensure you have the following packages installed:
+Ensure you have the following packages installed on a python virtual environment:

 - numpy
 - scipy
 - h5py
-- imageio
 - vispy
-- python 3
 - torch
 - numba